-If you are a returning student, you can work with your advisor before classes begin to make sure that you are comfortable with your course selection.
-We highly recommended that you make schedule changes before the semester begins.
+If you are a returning student, you may work with your advisor before classes begin to make sure you are comfortable with your course selection.
+We highly recommended you make any schedule changes before the semester begins.
 Adding and dropping classes after they begin can seriously impact your ability to receive credit.
 If you miss a course session because you added it after the first course meeting, this counts as an absence and can affect your standing in the course.

 What is a prerequisite?

 If you try to enroll in a class, but receive a message saying "Requisites have not been met," this means there are classes you need to complete before taking this course.
 Prerequisite requirements indicate the class builds on skills learned in a previous course(s).
 You will need to enroll and receive credit for the course(s) listed as a prerequisite—which is listed under the course information in Self-Service.